Acutilis/adapt-trackingHub/README.md

 ### Transport Handlers
 The trackingHub extension bundles two tranportHandlers that are always available:
 - **consoleLog-transportHandler**: It is the simplest transport handler.
 It just calls console.log with the message it receives.
+- **localStorage-transportHandler**: Stores state on localstorage and loads it again when you refresh, logs all other messages to the console.
 - **xapi-transportHandler**: Implements communication with an LRS, using xAPI.

 A transportHandler has a function called `deliver`, which just takes the message and the channel.
 With that, it has enough information to deliver the message.